chibibaku/Opencore-ASRock-Z690M-PG-Riptide-D5/README.md

 # About
 This repository keep and maintenance my Opencore EFI for ASRock Z690M PG Riptide/D5.

+*Important note:*\
+Because of issues with `WhateverGreen.kext` in macOS 26, you need to temporarily disable it during macOS installation or OTA updates from older versions.\
+Purple line artifacts may appear on the screen during the installation or update process.\
+Once the installation or update is complete, re-enable `WhateverGreen.kext`.
+The artifacts should disappear.\
+For more details, see [this guide](https://dortania.github.io/OpenCore-Install-Guide/extras/tahoe.html#whatevergreen).

 # Hardware
 <table>
   <tr><td>Motherboard</td><td>ASRock Z690M PG Riptide/D5</td></tr>